kaustubhkp/TeamWorkAssignment/README.md

 # Tests:
 Code is tested using instrumentation and unit testing.
-1. Instrumentation tests - Project list and project detail list is tested using espresso framework provided by google.
+1. Instrumentation tests (tested on Lenovo K33a42 Android 7.0)- Project list and project detail list is tested using espresso framework provided by google.
 It test clicking of recycler view as well.
-2. Uint test - Utils class and presenter is tested using Junit.
+2. Unit test - Utils class and presenter is tested using Junit.
 In presenter, API calling is tested using powerMockito.

 # General Improvements: